-Donna Purcell, a best friend of Karoline, said the mother-of-two sustained a lot of bruising from "head to toe", her chest was impacted as well as her hip.
+Donna Purcell, a best friend of Caroline, said the mother-of-two sustained a lot of bruising from "head to toe", her chest was impacted as well as her hip.

-Both Karoline and her husband, Adnan, have been at their daughter's bedside since the accident.
+Both Caroline and her husband, Adnan, have been at their daughter's bedside since the accident.

 Amira has suffered two cardiac arrests, both her lungs collapsed and the right lung has since been inflated.
 The main concern at the minute for the 14-month-old is making sure that she's able to breathe on her own.